openworm/ConnectomeToolbox/docs/Witvliet_2021.md

 - improvement in sample prepation and analysis are needed to reach the same level of confidence and throughput as they reached for chemical synaptic networks throughout development
 - analysed only one connectome at most timepoints
   - could not assess animal-to-animal variability at each age

-**Abstract**

-- use serial EM to reconstruct the full brain of eight isogenic _C.elegans_ individuals across postnatal stages to investigate how to changes with age.
-- overall geometry of the brain is preserved from birth to adulthood, but substantial changes in chemical synaptic connectivity emerge on this consistent scaffold
-- comparing connectomes between individuals between individuals reveal substantial differences in connectivity that make each brain partly unique.
-- comparing connectomes across maturation reveal consistent wiring changes between different neurons